marcheiligers/dr-input/README.md

 * `content_w` - The width of the full content (`value`) as rendered (readonly, `Text` only)
 * `content_h` - The height of the full content (`value`) as rendered (readonly, `Multiline` only)
 * `rect` - Returns the control's containing rect as a hash (readonly)
+* `readonly` - Returns the control's read only state

 ### Instance Methods